Amitverma0509/python_projects/README.md

 This project is a great way to practice basic Python skills, including handling user input, conditional statements, and loops.

 ---
+### Project 2: Python Number Guessing Game

+This project is a simple and interactive Number Guessing Game implemented in Python.
+The game prompts the user to enter a positive integer, which defines the range for a random number to be guessed.
+The user then attempts to guess the randomly generated number within the specified range.
+After each guess, the program provides feedback indicating whether the guess was too high, too low, or correct.
+The game keeps track of the number of guesses taken by the user and displays the total once the correct number is guessed.

+---

 Explore the full list of projects in the [Projects Directory](https://github.com/Amitverma0509/python_projects).